Middleborough, Massachusetts: Rail

 Since the 1840s, Middleborough has served as a major rail transportation hub for southeastern Massachusetts; at one time, five rail lines radiated out from the town.
 Today, three rail lines extend from Middleborough, toward Boston, Taunton and Cape Cod.
 All three lines intersect at a junction near the center of town.
 Two rail freight companies serve Middleborough: CSX Transportation, which runs along the Boston and Taunton lines, and Massachusetts Coastal Railroad, which runs along the Cape Cod and Taunton lines.

-The nearby Middleborough/Lakeville station of the MBTA's commuter rail system provides frequent direct rail service to Boston's South Station, and seasonal service to Cape Cod via the CapeFLYER train.
-Future expansion of commuter rail service to Buzzards Bay has been proposed, which would provide year-round direct connection between Middleboro and Buzzards Bay.
-A study investigating the feasibility of such service is being conducted by MassDOT as of fall 2020, and is expected to finish by summer 2021.
-It has been suggested that such expansions may warrant the construction of a new station in South Middleboro.
-Construction of a new train station in downtown Middleboro is also being planned as a major component of the first phase of the South Coast Rail project, which would provide direct connections from Middleboro to New Bedford and Fall River via Taunton by 2023.
-The current station would either be abandoned or reduced to shuttle service, which has drawn criticism from officials in both Middleboro and Lakeville.
-However, the connection would only last until 2030, at which point the second phase of the project would connect Fall River and New Bedford to the Providence/Stoughton Line instead.
+Middleborough station is served by the Fall River/New Bedford Line of the MBTA Commuter Rail system, while Lakeville station on the Middleborough/Lakeville border is served by the seasonal CapeFlyer.

-The nearest inter-city (Amtrak) passenger rail stations are Providence, Route 128 station in Westwood, and Boston's South Station, and the nearest rapid-transit station is Braintree.
+The nearest inter-city (Amtrak) passenger rail stations are Providence, Route 128 station in Westwood, Boston Back Bay, and Boston South Station.
+The nearest rapid-transit station is Braintree.

 Air

-The nearest regional airports are Taunton Municipal Airport and Plymouth Municipal Airport, the nearest primary commercial airport is New Bedford Regional Airport, and the nearest national and international airports are T. F. Green Airport in Warwick, Rhode Island and Logan International Airport in Boston.
+The nearest regional airports are Taunton Municipal Airport and Plymouth Municipal Airport, the nearest primary commercial airport is New Bedford Regional Airport, and the nearest national and international airports are T. F. Green Airport in Warwick, Rhode Island, and Logan International Airport in Boston.
 From 1954 to 1959, a small runway called North Middleboro Airpark was constructed.
-It was a 3,000 foot-long paved runway, although it was not depicted in the November 1954 Boston Sectional Chart.
-Sometime between 1982–1994 it was closed, as it was depicted simply as "Landing Strip" on the 1994 USGS topographic map.
-A small grassy, unpaved field in South Middleborough is also used for recreational aircraft, but not for transportation.
+It was a 3,000-foot-long paved runway, although it was not depicted in the November 1954 Boston Sectional Chart.
+Sometime between 1982 and 1994 it was closed, as it was depicted simply as "Landing Strip" on the 1994 USGS topographic map.